LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ### Prerequisites

-Wait until the repository you are interested in adds the capability of *GitHub* build.
-Many of the steps for each repository are the same as what you used (or would use) for Loop, but you need to take some unique steps.
-The directions are structured to minimize the need to jump between the pages.

-* If you have already built using this *GitHub* method, it is easy to build the next repository.
+* If you have already built using the <span translate="no">GitHub Browser Build</span> method, it is easy to build the next repository.
 Skip ahead to [Fork and Add Secrets](#fork-and-add-secrets)

-* If this is the first repository you have built with *GitHub*, you must first complete the initial steps found on [GitHub First-Time](../gh-actions/gh-first-time.md).
+* If this is the first repository you have built with the <span translate="no">GitHub Browser Build</span> method, you must first complete the initial steps found on [GitHub First-Time](../gh-actions/gh-first-time.md).
 When you reach the point where
     * You have created your Match-Secrets repository
     * You are told to [GitHub First-Time: Fork LoopWorkspace](../gh-actions/gh-first-time.md#fork-loopworkspace)
         * Review the directions but don't do it